kiisu-dsalyss/rats/README.md

 **Endpoints** The following endpoints are available:

  - `/region` This endpoint returns the region information for the current track.
-The response includes the position and length of the region in seconds.
+The response includes the region names given in the project file

    `/transport` This endpoint returns the transport state for REAPER.
-The response includes the current position in seconds and the status of the transport (playing or stopped).
+The response includes the current position.

-   `/lyrics` This endpoint returns the lyrics for the current track.
+   `/lyrics` This endpoint returns the lyrics for the designated track. e.g. GET request to (localhost:3000/lyrics?track=1)

 Usage To use RATS, send a GET request to one of the above endpoints.
 The endpoint can be accessed on localhost:3000.